-- A. Sheet size shall conform to the recording requirements of the Strafford County Registry of Deeds: - B. Scale: 1 inch = 100 feet to the inch may be required by the Planning Board if deemed necessary to provide adequate detail; - C. Match lines when needed: - D. The entire property and all facilities shall be shown (proposed changes shall be clearly indicated); - E. Original Mylar and three paper copies of the plan, whether blue line or black line; - F. Date, title, scale, north arrow and locus map; - G. Names and addresses of developer, licensed engineer, owner of record and abutters; - H. Name, license number and seal of licensed land surveyor and/or engineer; - I. Topographical plan with existing and proposed contour lines at two-foot vertical intervals; - J. Benchmark from USGS datum; - K. All easements and rights-of-way; - L. Existing and proposed landscaping, including natural features, watercourses, water bodies, trees, other vegetation, topographical features and proposed open space;
+- A. Sheet size shall conform to the recording requirements of the Strafford County Registry of Deeds; - B. Scale: 1 inch = 100 feet to the inch may be required by the Planning Board if deemed necessary to provide adequate detail; - C. Match lines when needed; - D. The entire property and all facilities shall be shown (proposed changes shall be clearly indicated); - E. Original Mylar and three paper copies of the plan, whether blue line or black line; - F. Date, title, scale, north arrow and locus map; - G. Names and addresses of developer, licensed engineer, owner of record and abutters; - H. Name, license number and seal of licensed land surveyor and/or engineer; - I. Topographical plan with existing and proposed contour lines at two-foot vertical intervals; - J. Benchmark from USGS datum; - K. All easements and rights-of-way; - L. Existing and proposed landscaping, including natural features, watercourses, water bodies, trees, other vegetation, topographical features and proposed open space; - M. Plans of all buildings with their type, size, location, setbacks and elevation; - N. Access/egress ways, showing width, curbing and paved areas; - O. Streets within and around the site; - P. Water supply and sewage disposal facilities, showing size and proposed location, areas for future expansion, and distances from existing facilities, buildings, wetlands, surface water and aquifers; - Q. Type and location of solid waste disposal facilities;

-- M. Plans of all buildings with their type, size, location, setbacks and elevation; - N. Access/egress ways, showing width, curbing and paved areas; - O. Streets within and around the site; - P. Water supply and sewage disposal facilities, showing size and proposed location, areas for future expansion, and distances from existing facilities, buildings, wetlands, surface water and aquifers; - Q. Type and location of solid waste disposal facilities; - R. Surface drainage facilities, showing location, elevation and layout; - S. Signs showing location, size and design; - T. Utilities showing the size and location of lines for gas, electricity, telephone, fire alarms, water and sewer; - U. Lighting, showing the size and location of all lighting apparatus; and - V. A ground survey with sufficient data to readily determine the location, bearing and length of every existing and proposed street line, lot line, boundary line and to reproduce such lines upon the ground.
-All dimensions shall be shown to hundredths of a foot and bearings to at least half minutes.
-The error of closure shall not exceed 1 to 10,000.
+- R. Surface drainage facilities, showing location, elevation and layout; Signs showing location, size and design; - S. Signs showing location, size and design; - T. Utilities showing the size and location of lines for gas, electricity, telephone, fire alarms, water and sewer; - U. Lighting, showing the size and location of all lighting apparatus; - V. A ground survey with sufficient data to readily determine the location, bearing and length of every existing and proposed street line, lot line, boundary line and to reproduce such lines upon the ground.
 Such survey must meet or exceed the minimum precision requirements for survey classification "U" as set forth in Table 500.1 of the New Hampshire Code of Administrative Rules of the Board of Licensure for Land Surveyors, latest revision or successor document.